品番

 The Illusion of Choice

-Modern Windows and macOS installations present what I call “captive choices”—options that appear to give users control while actually funneling them into predetermined pathways.
-From browsers to cloud services, these systems are designed to cultivate dependence on the parent company’s ecosystem.
+Modern Windows and macOS installations present what I call captive choices—options that appear to give users control while actually funneling them into predetermined pathways.

 The Hidden Economics of “Free” Updates